everx-labs/ton-nfc-client/README.md

 }
 ```

-_Note:_  await new Promise(r => setTimeout(r, 5000)) is necessary for running app on iPhone since multiple successive NFC sessions establishing may cause a trouble with system recourses.
+_Note:_  await new Promise(r => setTimeout(r, 5000)) is necessary for running app on iPhone since multiple successive NFC sessions establishing may cause a trouble with system resourses.
 We need to make a pause between finishing one NFC session and starting a new NFC session.
-For Android it is not necessary.
+For Android it's not necessary.

 ## Full functions list